Playing It Cool: Plot

 Me shows up for the event, to find it is actually her yoga class.
 Their connection continues to strengthen.
 Chatting in a café, he asks her about ‘Stuffy.’
 She describes him as stable, safe and liked by her family and friends.
 Her dream wedding is at one of the heart sculptures in San Francisco.
 Me finally confesses that he ‘likes’ her, which she says won’t change her plan.
 At home, Me takes out his shoebox, looking at the goodbye post-it note his mother had left him.
 At handball the next day his granddad and Scott convince him not to give up on Her.
 That evening, when he convinces her to go out, she talks about her dad’s suicide when she was young, and they kiss.

 Her calls Me up because she can’t get him out of her head, and before long, they end up in bed together.
 For the first time, he doesn’t feel guilty.
 Her, on the other hand, leaves feeling badly.
 She calls again, everything is going well, until his dishonesty about the charities surfaces and she storms away.
 Mallory confesses she loves Me when he asks her for help.
 The next morning, Her wakes him with a call, only to confess she is already engaged.
 After his granddad dies, Me gets back on track.
 He gets over his writer's block and finishes the rom-com.
 Scott finally gets a date with his crush.
 Me realizes he has to try to stop the wedding.
 After a flight, a cliché run through an airport and a taxi ride, and checking all of the heart sculptures, Me finds Her.

 Cast

 In addition, Ashley Tisdale and Matthew Morrison make cameo appearances as themselves.

 Production

 Pre-production

 The script for the film was originally titled A Many Splintered Thing and was first on The Black List and was a 2011 finalist for the Nicholl Fellowship.

 Filming

-The film began filming in late 2012 in Los Angeles and completed in early 2013.
-The film is produced by Voltage Pictures and Wonderland Sound and Vision.
+Filming began in late 2012 in Los Angeles and completed in early 2013.
+The ending scenes were shot in San Francisco.
+The film was produced by Voltage Pictures and Wonderland Sound and Vision.